ziweisu/ziweisu.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th year Ph.D. student in the Department of [Industrial Engineering and Management Sciences](https://www.mccormick.northwestern.edu/industrial/), Northwestern University, where I am fortunate to be advised by Prof. [Diego Klabjan](https://dynresmanagement.com/index.html).
-My major is applied statistics and statistical learning, with a minor in simulation and stochastic analysis.
+My major is applied statistics and statistical learning.

 I am also fortunate to work with Prof. [Imon Banerjee](https://ibanerj750.github.io/).

-My research interests broadly encompass statistics, statistical learning, applied probability, and stochastic simulation.
+My research interests broadly encompass statistics, statistical learning and applied probability.
 Specifically, my work focuses on theory and computational methods for uncertainty quantification.

 From June to December 2024, I worked with the Global Pricing Team at McDonald's as a recommendation system researcher.
 I will be joining Amazon in June 2025 as an applied scientist intern on the Middle Mile Marketplace Science team.